 OSERS established a Transition Steering Committee to focus on the services, needs, and outcomes of youth with disabilities as they transition to postsecondary education and employment.

 Information on OSEP funded technical assistance and dissemination centers can be found at IDEAs That Work and other grants and contracts funded by OSEP can be searched at the Discretionary Grants Public Database

 The OSEP-funded SigNetwork provides information about State Improvement Grants (SIGs) and State Personnel Development Grants (SPDG).

-The U.S. Department of Education (ED) has established a network of 15 regional and 7 content Comprehensive Centers to provide assistance to benefit states and districts nationwide on key issues related to closing the achievement gap.
-Within ED, OSEP and the Office of Elementary and Secondary Education (OESE) have joined together to fund the Great Teachers and Leaders Comprehensive Content Centers.
+The U.S. Department of Education has established a network of 15 regional and 7 content Comprehensive Centers to provide assistance to benefit states and districts nationwide on key issues related to closing the achievement gap.